 Now Jason has a home in Minnesota with two kids, a cat, a dog, field mice (squatters), and his wife.
 He also has a home at Cafe Imports.

-Jason was an avid homebrewer, but with really good beer everywhere these days, he is too lazy to break out the carboys—though he will occasionally get a few bushels of apples and make a really nice dry cider.
+Jason was an avid homebrewer, but with good beer everywhere these days, he is too lazy to break out the carboys—unless it is to get a few bushels of apples and make a nice dry cider.
 When work and life allow it, Jason likes to go out in the wilderness—the farther the better.
-After completing a two-week solo trip in canoe and backpack in Canada searching for his limit away from civilzation, he found out he does not have one.
+After completing a two-week solo trip in canoe and backpack in Canada searching for his limit away from civilization, he found out he does not have one.

-At Café Imports he is CEO and SVP for sourcing.
+At Cafe Imports he is CEO and SVP for sourcing.
 He is the past chair of the SCAA Sustainability Council and a past chairman of the Board for ACE (Alliance for Coffee Excellence), the non-profit that runs the Cup of Excellence.
+He currently is on the board of Friends of the Boundary Waters, a group that serves to protect the amazing wilderness that starts in northern Minnesota and flows over the border into Canada.

 Most importantly, he’s a Capricorn, and a Goat in the Chinese zodiac.